Genma Wars: Plot

-The next installment is Genma Wars: Eve of Mythology Chapter, though it takes place again in the original timeline, where the world was conquered by Genma.
+The next installment is Genma Wars: The Eve of Myth, though it takes place again in the original timeline, where the world was conquered by Genma.
 Humans now live in primitive societies, while the planet is ruled by a race of intelligent Genma beasts serving Maoh King, who now plans to give birth to an heir by raping a human woman.
 However, said woman, Non, manages to run away with the resultant children, two male twins named Loof and Jin, who swear to stop their father.
 After defeating Maoh, they travel to the past in an attempt to prevent the existence of their terrible world, but agents of Genma from the past spoil their plan by provoking a nuclear war in substitution of the original Genma victory.
 Nonetheless, Loof and Jin take over the new timeline, ensuring a better future for mankind there.

 A Hirai novel of 1979 similarly named Genma Wars takes a new route from New Genma Wars. being set on a timeline created there.
-A young version of Jo discovers in 1967 he has psychic powers which predict the coming of Genma, so he initiates a resistance movement from his school's literature club, named "Genken".
-As in the previous story, Joe disappears mysteriously, and the members of Genken are left to advance by themselves.
+A young version of Jō discovers in 1967 he has psychic powers which predict the coming of Genma, so he initiates a resistance movement from his school's literature club, named "Genken".
+As in the previous story, Jō disappears mysteriously, and the members of Genken are left to advance by themselves.
 In a sequel named Harmageddon, a member named Keisuke Takatori gives birth to a totalitary global movement based on his messiah complex.

-Harmageddon Girl is a side story of Genma Wars featuring Michiko, Jo Azuma's sister.
+Harmageddon Girl is a side story of Genma Wars featuring Michiko, Jō Azuma's sister.
 She uncovers her own powers to save herself and a plane full of passengers from an attack by Genma, but is sent to ancient Greece as a result.
-Here, she meets Chronos, who leads her to the space in order to gather with several other characters of the franchise, among them Luna.
+Here, she meets Chronos, who leads her to space in order to gather with several other characters of the franchise, among them Luna.
 At the end of the story, they get ready to battle Genma in his invasion of Earth.

-The entire franchise is revisited in a 2014 manga named Genma Wars Rebirth and written by Kyoichi Nanatsuki.
-In it, Luna and Stella (Luna's daughter with Jo) travel to the past in order to try to prevent the war.
+The entire franchise is revisited in a 2014 manga named Genma Wars Rebirth and written by Kyōichi Nanatsuki.
+In it, Luna and Stella (Luna's daughter with Jō) travel to the past in order to try to prevent the war.